evandisoft/RedOnion/MunOS/MunOS/Core/CoreReadme.md

 - This allows the code for the Core to be potentially very simple and independant, so it is easy to understand and relatively easy to test.

-- More functionality is going to be added, but in different `layers`, which will use the Core for the specific task of managing multiple things running at once.
+- More functionality is available in the ProcessLayer, which uses the Core for the specific task of managing multiple things running at once.

 - An additional plus of this is that anything that wants to run something on the core directly, without going through additional layers, can do that.